New Findings from the Gartner Supply Chain Users Wants and Needs Study

 Underperforming supply chains are often plagued by culture and managerial issues

-When asked to identify obstacles to achieving goals, many Stage 1 and Stage 2 companies’ tagged “corporate culture” as one of the top obstacles to moving forward.
+When asked to identify obstacles to achieving their goals and addressing supply chain user needs, many Stage 1 and Stage 2 companies’ tagged “corporate culture” as one of the top obstacles to moving forward.
 By comparison, none of the high-performing companies listed “management” or “leadership” as the primary obstacle to achieving goals, instead focusing on “outside-in” obstacles such as network complexity and customer demands.

 To step up a Stage 4 or Stage 5 supply chain, you must invest in transformation